davekilian/terracast/docs/architecture.md

 ## Distributed Queries

 TODO this is raft for distributed commit of transactions.
 A good question is who plans and optimizes the query.
 It could be a random node in the network, or it could be the raft leader (if that wouldn't be a bottleneck, at least the leader is always up to date, right?) or it could be a multi-tenant cloud orchestration service sitting in front of the cluster (but I'd rather do everything in the cluster if possible, since we want to keep open the possibility of shipping a small cluster of nodes in a box).

+What's the partitioning strategy?
+I assume this is single-coordinator, not quorum-writes per row.
+Then how do we do splits and merges?

 ## Geospatial